CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Benchmark

 \textbf{Real Citation Collection.} We first extract official BibTeX entries from publicly available open-access bibliographic repositories, spanning a broad spectrum of research areas and publication venues.
 These verified references serve as ground-truth citation records.
 Next, we generate hallucinated citations through targeted edits, guided by a principled taxonomy of citation hallucination types as shown in Figure~\ref{fig:taxonomy}.

-\textbf{Title Errors Generation.} Title hallucinations correspond to cases where the cited paper’s title is incorrect or fabricated, while the remaining bibliographic fields remain unchanged.
+\textbf{Title Errors Generation.} Title hallucinations correspond to cases where the cited paper's title is incorrect or fabricated, while the remaining bibliographic fields remain unchanged.
 This error type is especially challenging because citation checkers often rely on fuzzy title matching, and minor title variations may appear plausible to both humans and automated systems.
 In our benchmark, we generate title errors through three complementary strategies.
 First, we perform keyword substitution, where core technical terms in the original title are replaced with semantically related alternatives, producing subtle but invalid variations.
 Second, we apply paraphrasing-based perturbations, where the title is rewritten into a fluent alternative expression that preserves topical coherence but does not correspond to any existing publication.
-Third, we introduce topic-conditioned fabrication, where GPT-4o-mini synthesizes a realistic-looking title within the same research area, ensuring that the hallucinated reference remains highly plausible despite being nonexistent.
-Together, these three strategies form an increasing spectrum of title hallucination severity, capturing hallucinations where LLMs generate citations that appear semantically appropriate but fail existence verification.
+Third, we introduce topic-conditioned fabrication, where a generative language model synthesizes a realistic-looking title within the same research area, ensuring that the hallucinated reference remains highly plausible despite being nonexistent.
+Together, these three strategies form an increasing spectrum of title hallucination severity, capturing hallucinations where generated citations appear semantically appropriate but fail existence verification.